CianMRoche/CianMRoche.github.io/_pages/caustica-documentation.md

 | $\gamma_\text{ext}$ | Shear strength (dimensionless).
 Typical values 0.01–0.2 for galaxy-scale lenses. |
 | $\varphi$ | Shear position angle (radians), aligned with the direction of the tidal field. |

-The shear object's position in the plane panel has no effect on the lensing computation; the deflection is always computed relative to the coordinate origin.
+The shear object's position in the plane card has no effect on the lensing computation; the deflection is always computed relative to the coordinate origin.
 The marker and direction arrow can be repositioned freely for visual organisation.

 <div class="doc-note" markdown="1">
 **Note.** The effective shear visible in the lensing-quantities map is $\gamma_\text{eff} = \gamma_\text{ext} \cdot D_{ls}/D_s$, not $\gamma_\text{ext}$ itself.
 See §4 for details.